Hosting and bandwidth provided by MacAce.net.

 For those who prefer their computerized music "old school" (or at least middle school) and stored locally, but not on physical media like CDs, cassettes, records or wax cylinders, there fortunately are a number of third-party applications that make it easy to transfer one's music, video, and photo collection from an iPhone, iPad or iPod touch to a computer.

-Four trustworthy programs are TouchCopy and iExplorer, which are available for both Mac and Windows; PhoneView, which is available just for Mac; and CopyTrans, which is available just for Windows.
+Four trustworthy programs are site sponsor TouchCopy and iExplorer, which are available for both Mac and Windows; PhoneView, which is available just for Mac; and CopyTrans, which is available just for Windows.
 TouchCopy, iExplorer, and PhoneView extract songs, videos, and photos (as well as much more), whereas CopyTrans only extracts songs and videos, but it has a separate application option -- CopyTrans Photo -- available for photo extraction.

-All four programs are straightforward -- essentially you install the software on your computer and connect your iPhone, iPad, or iPod touch -- but this video for TouchCopy shows it in action as well:
+All four programs are straightforward -- essentially you install the software on your computer and connect your iPhone, iPad, or iPod touch -- but this video from site sponsor TouchCopy shows it in action as well: